angular-package/property/README.md

 **Description:**

-Creates an instance and optionally sets an accessor descriptor of a [`ThisAccessorDescriptor<Value, Obj>`][this-accessor-descriptor] type.
+Creates an instance, and optionally sets an accessor descriptor of a [`ThisAccessorDescriptor<Value, Obj>`][this-accessor-descriptor] type.

 **Syntax:**